kev-m/pyCoilGen/docs/source/results.md

 # Interpreting the Results

-In solving for coil paths, `pyCoilGen` also generates various output files.
+In solving for coil paths, `pyCoilGen` generates the following output files:

-If the `debug` input parameter is larger than 0, it produces some output images.
+- If `debug` is greater than 0, it produces some intermediate images.

-Unless suppressed by `save_stl_flag`, it generates 3D ``.stl`` mesh files.
+- If `save_stl_flag` is True, it generates 3D `.stl` mesh files.
+By default, `save_stl_flag` is True.

-Unless suppressed by `skip_postprocessing`, it computes `SolutionErrors`.
+- If `skip_postprocessing` is True, it skips computation of `SolutionErrors`.
+By default, `skip_postprocessing` is False.

 ## Intermediate Images

-If the `debug` input parameter is larger than 0, the application produces four images with a filename derived from the project name as defined in `project_name`.
+If `debug` has a value greater than 0, `pyCoilGen` produces four PNG images with a filename derived from the project name as defined in `project_name`:

-For example:
+For example, for a `project_name` of `ygradient_cylinder`, the intermediate image files are:

  - `10_ygradient_cylinder_0_5_contours_0_p.png`: Shows the initial, open, contours paths.
  - `14_ygradient_cylinder_0_5_contour_centres_0_p.png`: Shows the closed contours with their contour group centres.
  - `16_ygradient_cylinder_0_5_wire_path2_uv_0_p.png`: Shows the fully joined wire path.
+ - [Add the fourth file]

 ## Output Meshes

-Unless suppressed by `save_stl_flag`, the application generates two 3D `.stl` mesh files per detected coil part with a filename derived from the project name as defined in  `project_name`.
+If `save_stl_flag` is True, `pyCoilGen` generates two 3D `.stl` mesh files per detected coil part with a filename derived from the project name as defined in  `project_name`.

-For example:
+For example, for a `project_name` of `ygradient_cylinder`, the `.stl` files are:

  - `ygradient_cylinder_surface_part0_y.stl` : Shows the winding coil surface for the first coil part.
  - `ygradient_cylinder_swept_layout_part0_y.stl` : Shows the 3D swept mesh of the winding coil conductor for the first coil part.

 ## CoilSolution

-The `CoilSolution` class is a data structure that contains all data loaded and processed by the application.
+The `CoilSolution` class is a data structure that contains all data loaded and processed by `pyCoilGen`.
+You can use this information to [...].

 ```python
 class CoilSolution: